Sound / Oral / Aural History

 For this reason, I suggest two approaches for studying history through sound(s): oral history and aural history.
 Oral history is a method of gathering and preserving historical information through recorded interviews with participants of past events and ways of life.
 Generally, the primary emphasis is human speech, a person telling about an historical event or life experience in her own voice.
 With the advent of affordable video recording technologies, gesture and para-language could be included as part of the spoken communication, thus expanding oral history beyond verbal form, and moving its presentation to a visual context.

-Aural history is my own term for a method of gathering and preserving historical information about ambient sounds, either through writing, or recording.
+Aural history speaks to gathering and preserving historical information about ambient sounds, either through writing, or recording.
 Aural histories focus primarily on ambient environmental or mechanical sounds.
 Understanding and appreciating these sounds provides context, background, and deeper, richer information about a place, time, or activity.

 Aural and oral histories do not have to be kept separate.
 Sometimes they cannot.
 For example, The Sonic Memorial Project, begun shortly after the 11 September 2011 destruction of the World Trade Center in New York, collects and provides access to stories, ambient sounds, life events, voice mails, and archival recordings associated with the twin towers.
 Today, this archive and online audio installation of personal and historic sonic traces, artifacts, interviews, and oral histories is valuable to family, friends, historians, archivists, and producers.